totten/stem/README.md

 * Start MySQL, PHP, Apache, etc.

     ```bash
-    ./bin/skit start
+    ./bin/stem start
     ```

-    NOTE: If this is the first time using buildkit or skit, then it will download MySQL, PHP, Apache, etc.
+    NOTE: If this is the first time using buildkit or stem, then it will download MySQL, PHP, Apache, etc.
-    These downloads are only used within `skit` -- they don't affect your main operating system.
+    These downloads are only used within `stem` -- they don't affect your main operating system.

 * Create CiviCRM site

     ```bash
-    ./bin/skit create
+    ./bin/stem create
     ```

     After this, you will find CiviCRM source code in `./web/core`.
 You can login with the